 As mentioned above, we appreciate the lower price point and smaller size of the 55mm f/1.8, but for those who want even more low light performance and bokeh, the Sony 50mm f/1.4 is the ticket.
 This lens is super sharp even when wide open, produces creamy bokeh that you just can’t replicate with a slower lens, and boasts excellent build quality.
 It’s the real deal at 50mm.

 The issues with the Sony 50mm f/1.4 are that it’s super heavy for a prime and quite expensive.
 Both are easy to overcome if this is your most used focal length, but the 55mm f/1.8 does a pretty good job without those downsides.
-And if you have a true affinity for 50mm and deep pockets, there’s the Meyer-Optik Nocturnus 50mm f/0.95 II, which will be available this spring for Sony mirrorless for around $3,000.
+And if you have a true affinity for 50mm and deep pockets, there’s the Meyer-Optik Nocturnus 50mm f/0.95 II, which will is available for Sony mirrorless for around $3,000.

 See the Sony 50mm f/1.4